 Anthony M. Di Bartolo (b.
 1987) is a New Jersey-based percussionist, composer, improviser and teacher.

-Performing regularly in New York City, New Jersey and Philadelphia as a freelance percussionist, his experience spans contemporary music, theater, improvisation, and studio work.
+Performing regularly in New York City, New Jersey and Philadelphia as a freelance percussionist, his experience spans contemporary classical music, theater, improvisation, and studio work.

 Anthony is also a core member of the New York-based new music group Glass Farm Ensemble led by Swiss pianist and composer Yvonne Troxler.
 With this group he has been afforded the opportunity to premiere lots of new works by cutting edge composers from around the world and especially from Switzerland.
 They are slated for a tour of Spain and Switzerland during the fall of 2018.